sonickenbaker/knowledge_base/misc/archs_compilers_toolchains.md

 Complete answer here: https://unix.stackexchange.com/questions/184874/how-do-determine-whether-linux-board-is-using-hardware-fpu-or-not

 ## CPU info and compile options
+Here https://unix.stackexchange.com/questions/43539/what-do-the-flags-in-proc-cpuinfo-mean a very detailed demystification of cpu's flags.

-Some examples on how to set-up compile options based on the cpu info.
+Hereunder some examples for ARM on how to set-up compile options based on the cpu info.

 BeagleBone Black:
 ```